 Good Worm Foods

-Apples , avocados, bananas, cherries, rhubarb, pineapple (not the skin), peaches, pears, melons, snails, slugs, human manure, horse manure, dog poop, cat poop, rabbit manure, bean sprouts, carrots, lettuce, pumpkins, sweet potatoes, beet root, peppers, green beans, cauliflower, radishes, water cress, sugar, guavas, corrugated cardboard, spinach
+Apples , avocados, bananas, banana peels, cherries, rhubarb, pineapple (not the skin), peaches, pears, melons, snails, slugs, human manure, horse manure, dog poop, cat poop, rabbit manure, bean sprouts, carrots, lettuce, pumpkins, sweet potatoes, beetroot, sweet peppers, green beans, cauliflower, radishes, broccoli, cabbage, watercress, sugar, guavas, corrugated cardboard, spinach, newspapers, algae, sea lettuce (washed), linseed flour, flaxseed flour, tofu, gooseberries

 Citrus fruit, garlic and onions are moderately good worm food.